 Conclusion: link building without relevant and diverse content is useless.
-So make sure your website is relevant for your visitors.
+So make sure your website is relevant to your visitors.
 Link building is a long-term process.

 Do: Each image has a name

 Scoring with image titles is low hanging fruit.
-It can be removed from your SEO checklist in an instant and has only advantages.
-Here's the thing: search engines can only read text.
-Specifically, they read the text on your website but do not see what is in your images.
+It can be removed from your SEO checklist in an instant and has multiple advantages.
+Here’s the thing: search engines can only read text.
+Specifically, they read the text on your website but cannot see what is in your images.

 It is therefore important to give the image an alt text and a relevant file name.
 This ensures that Google knows what the image is about.
 This will give you good points for a higher ranking in Google.